 Part of your job as the photographer is to inform your clients of any prep work they should do.
 If you recommend actions that they choose to not take, like de-cluttering the living room, then you’ve done your job and the home will unfortunately not show as well.
 It’s best to have your prep suggestions written in a pdf so you can just email it to your client with each shoot appointment.

-Things that should be included in your prep suggestions include cleaning floors, clearing all counters and tables, making all beds, emptying sink of dirty dishes, clearing refrigerator of most magnets, checking that curtains and blinds are operable, and getting some fresh flowers for pops of colour.
+Things that should be included in your prep suggestions include cleaning floors, clearing all counters and tables, making all beds, emptying sink of dirty dishes, clearing refrigerator of most magnets, checking that curtains and blinds are operable, and getting some fresh flowers for pops of color.

 If you begin working with a real estate agent regularly, they’ll eventually relay the information to the homeowner without you needing to remind them.